aws-samples/disaster-recovery-workshop/workshop/content/labs/advanced/kubernetes-dr-kubefed/cloud9.en.md

     ```

     {{% notice warning %}}
-  Don't stop the process (CTRL+C or Command+C), because after the cluster creation your environment will be set up.
+  Do not stop the process (CTRL+C or Command+C), because after the cluster creation your environment will be set up.
 This step is important to have *kubectl* authenticated in your clusters.
   {{% /notice %}}

 3. Rename kubectl config contexts to make it easier to use later